Kyle Farmer Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff ranks 26th in the league with a collective 8.1 strikeouts per nine innings.

-- The Tigers' 4.57 team ERA ranks 24th across all league pitching staffs.
+- The Tigers have the 23rd-ranked team ERA among all league pitching staffs (4.54).

-- His most recent appearance came out of the bullpen on Sunday when the left-hander tossed 4 1/3 innings against the Arizona Diamondbacks, surrendering two earned runs while giving up just one hit.
+- His most recent appearance came on Saturday against the Minnesota Twins, when the righty tossed one scoreless inning without allowing a hit.

-- The 25-year-old has amassed an ERA of 7.23, with 7.7 strikeouts per nine innings, in 13 games this season.
-Opponents have a .302 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.